OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ## The X-Window system

+### Video card support (2D)

-Nearly all cards can use the VESA driver, and are therefore supported for 2D.
+* Nearly all cards can use the VESA driver, and are therefore supported for 2D.
+* 2D acceleration for NVidia GPU's is provided by the Nvidia binary driver.
+* Work has begun to provide Radeon (2D) acceleration support for both legacy and modern AMD GPU's.

 ### Video card support (3D)

 * Nearly all NVidia GPU's are supported by the Nvidia binary driver.
-* Beginning with the July 2016 experimental release, most Intel GPU's are now supported.
+* Beginning with the July 2016 experimental release, most Intel GPU's are now also supported.
-* While AMD GPU's are not currently supported (VESA driver only), development is currently underway to provide 3D support for both legacy and modern AMD GPU's.
+* No 3D support is currently available for AMD GPU's.

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **DOC TEAM NOTE:**
 <div class="well">